Skip to main content

-What Is Test Oracle?
+What is Test Oracle?

 A test oracle is the mechanism a tester uses to determine whether the actual output of a system under test matches the expected output, effectively deciding whether a test has passed or failed.